patwjscott/Chat-App/Integrity/README.md

-# Changes from Base Version
+# Changes from Base Version of client.py
 - All changes in Confidential Version
 - Imported hashes and hmac
 - Added HMAC Function
 - Added functionality to expand key into encryption key and hmac key
 - Created HMAC from message to send and recieved message and compared

+# Changes from Base Version of server.py
+NONE

 # [How to Make a Chat Application in Python](https://www.thepythoncode.com/article/make-a-chat-room-application-in-python)
 To run this: